 If you can speak with a mentor face to face, that’s incredible – do so!
 But keep in mind that just observing a mentor works wonders too.
 When we observe someone we want to learn from, and we have a crystal clear idea of what we want to create for ourselves, it unlocks a tremendous amount of motivation.
 Human beings are socially inclined, and when we get the idea that we want to join some elite circle up above us, that is what really motivates us to achieve greatness.
 “Look, they did it.
 I can do it too!”
 It may sound overly simplistic, but spending time studying people who are great can be one of the most powerful things you can do for yourself.

-In his book Mastery, Robert Greene emphasizes the importance of studying the work of others using Mozart as an example.
+, Robert Greene emphasizes the importance of studying the work of others using Mozart as an example.
 This is an essential building block for mastering your craft and cultivating your creativity at the same time:

 “Throughout his career, Mozart never asserted any particular opinions about music.
 Instead, he absorbed the styles he heard around himself and incorporated them into his own voice.
 Late in his career, he encountered for the first time the music of Johann Sebastian Bach – a kind of music very different from his own, and in some ways more complex.
 Most artists would grow defensive and dismissive of something that challenged their own principles.
 Instead, Mozart opened his mind up to new possibilities, studying Bach’s use of counterpoint for nearly a year and absorbing it into his own vocabulary.
 This gave his music a new and surprising creative quality.”